How to sell your business in Canada

 Key takeaways

-- Start preparing to sell your business 12-24 months in advance by assembling an advisory team of accountants, lawyers, and brokers, while systematically documenting your financial records, supplier agreements, and internal processes.
+- Start preparing to sell your business 12 to 24 months in advance by assembling an advisory team of accountants, lawyers, and brokers, while documenting your financial records, contracts, and internal processes.

-- Maintain strict confidentiality throughout the sale process by requiring all potential buyers to sign non-disclosure agreements and working with your advisory team to screen buyers before revealing sensitive business information.
+- Maintain strict confidentiality throughout the sale process by requiring all potential buyers to sign non-disclosure agreements and working with your advisory team to screen buyers before sharing sensitive information.

-- Understand the tax implications of asset sales versus share sales, as share sales may qualify for the lifetime capital gains exemption of up to $1,250,000 for qualifying small business corporations, potentially saving you significant tax dollars.
+- Understand the tax implications of asset sales versus share sales, as share sales may qualify for the lifetime capital gains exemption (LCGE) of up to $1,275,000 for qualifying small business corporations in 2026.

 Key terms to understand when selling your business